SAEM Graduate David Jacobs Working as a Digital Producer on ESPN Account

 Graduated: May 2009

-College activities and awards: USG, SAEM Club, Big Brothers Big Sisters, Honors Program, Student Activities, and Outstanding Senior Award for the School of Business
+College activities and awards: United Student Government, SAEM Club, Big Brothers Big Sisters, Honors Program, Student Activities and Outstanding Senior Award for the School of Business

 Hometown: Slippery Rock, Pa.